lino-framework/welfare/userdocs/reception.rst

 "What's your name?" or
 "Do you have an appointment with a social agent?".

-Visitors must have a :ref:`welfare.pcsw.Client` account (technically a :ref:`welfare.contacts.Partner` account would be enough, but other visitors like suppliers or board members aren't usually managed by the reception module).
+Visitors must have a :ref:`welfare.pcsw.Client` account.
+Technically a :ref:`welfare.contacts.Partner` account would be enough, but other visitors like suppliers or board members aren't managed by the reception module.

-Lino must now automatically
-pop up a notification to read the client's eID card if this is necessary, e.g. because
-"eID card has not yet been read!" or
-"Old eID card validity has expired!"
+Lino notifies the user to read the client's eID card if this is necessary, e.g. because "eID card has not yet been read!" or "Old eID card validity has expired!"

 Most visitors come at the open consultation hours. and don't have an appointment with some user.